qbrilliance/qristal-core/examples/README.md

 Example of a quantum phase estimation, $\hat{O}\ket{\psi} = e^{i\phi}\ket{\psi}$, where the goal is to estimate the phase $\phi$.
 The oracle operator $\hat{O}$ in this case is a general $U1$ rotation, i.e. $U1(\theta) \ket{1} = e^{i\theta}\ket{1}$.
 Test value: $-5\pi/8$.

-`qsim_noisy.py`
+`qb_statevector_noisy.py`

 _qubits_: 3
 _gate depth_: 46
 _noise_: true

+An example of how to use the QB statevector backend from the Qristal emulator, with noise.
 A generalized mcx gate operates on a target qubit in the state $\ket{1}$ conditioned on 2 control qubits in the state $\ket{11}$.
 This flips the target qubit to $\ket{0}$.
-The basic version of the example does not include noise.
-If you have the Qristal Emulator installed, two lines in the example file can be uncommented to convert it into an example of a simulation in a noisy environment, using noise models provided by the emulator.
-Details about the noise model are available [here](https://qristal.readthedocs.io/en/latest/rst/noise_models.html) .
+Details about the noise model used are available [here](https://qristal.readthedocs.io/en/latest/rst/noise_models.html) .

 `set_circuit.py`